 “The much-loved matchmaker Anna Helmuth is back!
 Beckstrand is an amazing, talented author who gives the over-used matchmaking trope a fresh twist.
 The characters are sweet and caring, and the storyline runs smoothly.”
 RT Book Reviews, 4.5 stars

-I am also excited to announce the next book in the Matchmakers of Huckleberry Hill series, Huckleberry Harvest, coming May 2015.
-Huckleberry Harvest includes a Polish hound dog, a plate of fried pickles, a hay bale tossing contest, and Anna Helmuth’s recipe for potato-lentil-and-green-bean cheese soup.
+Be sure to watch for Huckleberry Harvest in May!
+It features a Polish hound dog, a plate of fried pickles, a hay bale tossing contest, and Anna Helmuth’s recipe for potato-lentil-and-green-bean cheese soup.
 Sounds delicious, doesn’t it?

 Here is the recipe I promised from my Amish friend Priscilla Stoltzfus from Lancaster County, Pennsylvania.
 Her mother in-law makes this salad every Christmas.
 Fancy Three-Layer Jell-O Salad 1st Layer: 3 ½ cups water 2 3-oz. packages of lime Jell-O 1 20-oz. can crushed pineapple crushed, drained 2nd layer: 1 pint whipping cream 8 oz. cream cheese, softened 2 envelopes Read More→